drvicx/javase8-core/README.md

 **=THEORY:**
 <pre>
 * List -- Interface
-- Maintains insertion order and allows duplicate.
+- Maintains insertion order and allows duplicate;
-- Element can be accessed, searched and inserted based on index.
+- Element can be accessed, searched and inserted based on index;

 * ArrayList -- Class
-- Resizable-array implementation of the List interface.
+- Resizable-array implementation of the List interface;
-- Adding element at any position cost O(n).
+- Adding element at any position cost O(n);
-- Allows null value and increases capacity by 50% when current capacity is full.
+- Allows null value and increases capacity by 50% when current capacity is full;
-- Fetching element is constant O(1)
+- Fetching element is constant O(1);
 - Is not thread safe.
-Preferred if you have more read operation than write.
+Preferred if you have more read operation than write;
 </pre>

 **=LINKS:**